-Note for working dogs: For a dog to qualify as a 'working dog' the owner will need to jump online at whakatane.govt.nz/dog-registration and fill out the 'Application for working dog status' form.
+Note for working dogs: For a dog to qualify as a 'working dog' the owner will need to visit whakatane.govt.nz/dog-registration and fill out the 'Application for working dog status' form.
 If approved the 'working dog' status of the dog(s) will be changed and will apply for the next financial year.